How to Plan a Beijing Tibet Tour?

 Qinghai Tibet Railway

-Choose accommodations in Beijing and Tibet
+Choose Accommodations in Beijing and Tibet

 Accommodation is a very important part of travel.
 Beijing has top class hotels ranging from Chinese brand to international brand, from 3 star to super 5 star hotels, from traditional hotels to luxury resorts, etc. While the accommodation in Tibet is not as good as in Beijing.
 The capital city Lhasa offers some great hotels with good amenities and service.
 But in other remote regions, such as Everest, Ngari, most hotels are with basic facilities.
-Check details of Beijing accommodation and Tibet accommodation.

-Explore highlights in Beijing and Tibet
+Explore Highlights in Beijing and Tibet

 Tibet consists of seven prefectures.
 Lhasa and Shigatse are two most visited ones.
 These two prefectures gather some many of most important attractions and sites in Tibet, including some influential monasteries and palaces – Potala Palace, Jokhang Temple, Sera Monastery, Tashilhunpo Monastery, etc, also some stunning plateau lakes – Yamdrok Lake, Namtso Lake, etc, and some wonderful high mountains – Mount Everest, etc. From Lhasa, you can travel to other regions, such as Nyingchi, Ngari, Shannan, etc. More about Tibet things to do.